rhaiscript/book/src/rust/operators.md

 Normally, use operator overloading for [custom types] only.

-Be very careful when overriding built-in operators because script authors expect standard operators to behave in a consistent and predictable manner, and will be annoyed if a calculation for '`+`' turns into a subtraction, for example.
+Be very careful when overriding built-in operators because users expect standard operators to behave in a consistent and predictable manner, and will be annoyed if a calculation for '`+`' turns into a subtraction, for example.

 Operator overloading also impacts script optimization when using [`OptimizationLevel::Full`].
 See the [script-optimization] for more details.